Bosmenier/myappsample/README.md

 # MyApp
 this is my app
-This will advance our new branch
+This will advance our new branch.

+This is the line for my future branch.